-PSO1: Formulate the solutions to Electrical and Electronics Engineering problems using the basic concepts.
+PSO1: Graduates will be able to formulate the solutions to Electrical and Electronics Engineering problems using the basicconcepts.

-PSO2: Develop the process to interpret networks parameters in power system operation and control with their protection and driving mechanisms.
+PSO2: Graduates will be able to develop the process to interpret networks parameters in power system operation and controlwith their protection and driving mechanisms.

-PSO3: Apply project based learning to conduct experiments with Electrical Machines, Power Electronics to develop energy efficient systems.
+PSO3: Graduates will be able to apply project based learning to conduct experiments with Electrical Machines, PowerElectronics to develop energy efficient systems.